bosonbeard/Funny-models-and-scripts/3.Machine_learning/README.md

 3. ml.net_mayor
 A set of data on citizens' appeals to the executive power of the city of Moscow Used ML.NET framework.
 Datasets relevant to the 2019.

+4.neural_networks
+Examples of machine learning using neural networks